FlowPay/client-openapi/docs/payment_request.md

 The above diagram shows how bulk works.
 We assume the case in which a user wants to pay Beneficiary A for 100€, Beneficiary B for 50€ and Beneficiary C for 25€ and again Beneficiary A for 75€.
-The additionalPayees parameter will be populated like this:
+The additionalPayees parameter will be populated like this (you can also specify a per-payee `remittanceInformation`; if omitted, the main request `remittanceInformation` is used):

 ```json
 {